 Key actions: Tonifies Qi and Blood.
 Invigorates the Blood.

-Ba Zhen Yi Mu Tang is a 9-ingredient Chinese Medicine formula with Motherwort Herbs (Yi Mu Cao), Prepared Rehmannia (Shu Di huang) and Ginseng (Ren Shen) as principal ingredients.
+Ba Zhen Yi Mu Tang is a 9-ingredient Chinese Medicine formula.
 Invented in 1624 AD, it belongs to the category of formulas that tonify.

-Besides Blood and Qi Deficiency with Blood Stagnation, Ba Zhen Yi Mu Tang is also used to treat Blood and Qi Deficiency.
+Besides Blood and Qi Deficiency with Blood Stagnation, Ba Zhen Yi Mu Tang is also used to treat Qi and Blood Deficiency.